stephanieyenyu/Juvaly_Project/README.md

 comment saying to edit it per brand.
 Running the pipeline on a second brand without editing every constant produces output under the previous brand's filename, and nothing detects this.

+**Vendor dependency.** The labelling model was retired by its provider partway through this project, with roughly two months' notice.
+The committed data survives that (it was produced before decommission), but the validation and any future labelling now runs on a different model with measured different behaviour, and no mechanism here would catch it happening again.

 ---

 ## Open Problems

 **How large does a validation set need to be for a codebook of this shape?** Sentiment has four classes and one of them, 負面, appears in 4.9% of the data.
-A validation set sampled at random would contain almost no negative cases, so agreement measured over it would say very little about the class most likely to be wrong.
+A 33-row validation set drawn without stratifying on sentiment contained exactly one 負面 case — the model missed it.
+That is not enough to say anything about the negative class specifically, which is the class a brand most needs labelled correctly.
 Stratifying the validation set requires knowing the distribution first, which requires labelling first.

 **Can multi-label columns be validated the same way as single-label ones?** Sentiment agreement is a straightforward match.
 Pain points are a semicolon-separated subset of fifteen categories,